 Dr. Hendricks will use his expertise to select the appropriate cosmetic injectable for your particular facial aging concern(s) at the appointment after performing a facial assessment.
 He will then let you know how long the chosen filler results are expected to last.

 Dr. Hendricks offers touchup treatments as needed to keep you looking your best.
 You're not stuck looking older than you feel.
-Call Pacifica Cosmetic Surgery Center or schedule your appointment online.
+If you're interested in reducing your fine lines and wrinkles with Botox Newport Beach aesthetic experts at Pacifica Cosmetic Surgery Center can answer any questions you have and address your concerns during a consultation.
+Call us today to schedule!

 The active ingredient in Botox is Clostridium botulinum type A. Each vial of Botox also contains albumin (a protein made naturally by the human liver) and sodium chloride (salt).